 It can be tricky for some people to suss out what’s real and what’s circumstantial.
 I suppose that can be true anywhere but it’s particularly amplified here.
 We are sharing space with the same 1000 people every single day and night for months.
 Break that down to the people you actually spend time with, those in your department, and you’re looking at more like 75 people.
 Hanging out with mostly just the performers? that’s about 30 people.
 Just your cast?
 In my case it’s just the two of us, but usually that means about 10-15 people.
 So you can understand why things can intensify quickly.
 We eat, sleep, socialize, adventure, work and relax with the same 10 people everyday for 6 months.
 Crew members come and go constantly but when you’re working in entertainment and hanging out with your cast, those are your people for the duration of your contract.
 It can take a minute to figure out if you genuinely like someone or if you just lack options.

 I’m grateful to have developed pretty good instincts about who I gravitate towards.
-Last year my friend Vikki came onboard with her partner in circus and in life.
+Last year my friend Nikki embarked with her partner in circus and in life.
 They were immediately two of my favorite people to hang out with, we just vibed.
-Vikki’s partner was injured early on and he had to leave the contract which was a huge bummer but is also probably why Vikki and I were able to develop such a close friendship.
+Nikki’s partner was injured early on and he had to leave the contract which was a huge bummer but is also probably why Nikki and I were able to develop such a close friendship.
 She came to visit me in NYC last winter and I look forward to many more hangouts with her either on her coast or mine in the future.
 We like to sit next to each other in silence on deck 7 while I read and she knits.
 It’s awesome.
-Another favorite person is Arthur, he’s a brilliant, hilarious, handsome sweetheart who also happens to be my next door neighbor.
-He’s the tits.
-He lives near Sheffield in the UK and is coming to stay with me for a month in NYC this winter and I genuinely can’t wait to take him fabric shopping in midtown.
+Another favorite person is Oliver, he’s a brilliant, hilarious, handsome sweetheart who also happens to be my next door neighbor.
+He’s the best.
+He lives in Manchester in the UK and is coming to stay with me for a month in NYC this winter.
+I genuinely can’t wait to take him fabric shopping in midtown.
 He just finished editing a new hosting reel for me out of the kindness of his heart.
 That’s love.

-I am incredibly lucky to have been matched with my show partner Charlie.
+I am incredibly lucky to have been matched with my show partner Harry.
 Our show is a two hander, it’s just us up there.
 The dynamic between us is what makes the show work.
 I can’t imagine how brutal it would be to be cast with someone you didn’t like.
 He and I have very different energies that compliment each other perfectly.
 We also have a very loving and relaxed way of being friends.
 We share meals, we share excursions, we share secrets and fears and triumphs, and we also leave each other alone.
 It’s a beautiful partnership for which I am grateful.
-He’s also coming to visit me in NYC this year and will be dragging me kicking and screaming to see the musical adaptation of Death Becomes Her on broadway.
-That’s what friends are for.
-The other bestie is Jen, the general manager of the ship.
+He’s also coming to visit me in NYC this year and will be taking me to see the musical adaptation of Death Becomes Her on broadway.
+The other bestie is Megs, the general manager of the ship.
 When we met last year she was the entertainment director, but was quickly promoted.
 She’s extraordinarily busy when she’s onboard but we do occasionally get to share meals and the STORIES this woman has are BEYOND.
 I can’t go into detail but you would be shocked by the crazy shit that happens on a cruise ship.
 From suicides and stow aways to severed fingers and rogue poop, her job is wild.
 I look forward to visiting her new home in Vegas in the fall.

 You didn’t come here to read about my easy friendships and I didn’t come here to write about them.
 We all want the gossip.
 Thank god for other people’s drama, it is the spice of life here in the middle of the sea.
 There is nothing more fun than finding out who’s hooking up with who this week.
 Or better yet who cheated on who or broke up with who or which two people requested to link contracts after fucking for two weeks.
 It is wild to me how quickly people “fall in love”.
 I have to remind myself that when you are young, things can feel very intense, and as previously stated, that is amplified here.
 If you connect with someone and the sex is great and you suddenly spend every single night together and share every meal without taking a break, it can feel like love very quickly.
 I’m also impressed at how quickly people get together and then split up and move on.
 It makes my head spin but it certainly keeps me entertained.